Project Overview and Purpose

 The City of Raleigh approved its Capital Boulevard Corridor Study in August 2012, and the bridge replacement projects will not restrict the city from completing future projects that fulfill its long-term vision for the area.

 NCDOT, in coordination with the city of Raleigh, held a public meeting Aug.
 18, 2016, to introduce the contractor, Morrisville-based Zachry Construction, as well as to present the final design of the project (4MB) and provide more detailed information (2MB) about what to expect during construction.

-Construction is scheduled to take about three years.
+Construction began in September 2016 and is scheduled to take about three years.

 Capital Boulevard and Peace Street Interchange